ARMmbed/mbed-os-5-docs/docs/porting/porting.md

       }
       ```

-   In addition, fill in the SSID and Password in mbed_app.json if connectivity method for the new target is WiFi.
+      Note that `bootloader-details` is the value displayed on your serial terminal program when you run the mbed-bootloader program.

-   Note that bootloader-details is the value displayed on the serial program while running mbed-bootloader program.
+   - If your target uses WiFi, fill in the SSID and Password fields in `mbed_app.json`.

-   - Add SOTP descriptors to mbed-cloud-client-example/mbed_lib.json, e.g.
+   - Add SOTP descriptors to `mbed-cloud-client-example/mbed_lib.json`.
+For example:

       ```
       ...